Redmi-SM6250/android_device_redmi_joyeuse/README.md

 Copyright (C) 2020 The LineageOS Project

-Device configuration for the Redmi Note 9 Pro Max
+Device configuration for the Redmi Note 9 Pro
 ============================================

-The Redmi Note 9 Pro Max (codenamed _"excalibur"_) is a mid range smartphone from Xiaomi's sub-brand Redmi.
+The Redmi Note 9 Pro (codenamed _"joyeuse"_) is a mid range smartphone from Xiaomi's sub-brand Redmi.

-It was announced in March 2020 and released in May 2020.
+It was announced in April 2020 and released in May 2020.

 ## Device specifications